yinshuindustries/iTunes-App-Store-Crawler/README.md

 3. Revamp codes to locate features (olds are not compatible to nowadays Apple Store HTMLs)

-4. Successfully Ran in Python 3.5.2
+4. Successfully Ran in Python 3.5.2, Win 7 64-bits

+5. Only crawl every first page in each letter in each catagory, so if run successfully there still would have only about 150k apps.

 iTunes-App-Store-Crawler
 ========================